esitas/cc-user-mgt-api/README.md

 ## Description

 This project is a simple backend api for user management written in node express.
-This README provides an overview of the project structure and how to install api
+This README provides an overview of the project structure and how to install the api

 ## Project Structure